A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Black box fading in
 Using frame emotion with react

+These racing thoughts and heartbeats
+Am i dying or is it my ignition sequence

 WE WERE BORN TO INHERIT THE STARS

 “Who do you think u are, i am”